 In 2020 Annet was a awarded the Women in Biometrics Award.

 Besides her work for the Government of Aruba she is a consultant on seamless and contactless passenger facilitation with a strong focus on digital identity in the travel eco system, stakeholder identity management cooperation, data sharing solutions and data privacy/GDPR.

 Annet has 25 years international experience working in the field of border management (Dutch Immigration and Naturalization Service) and public private cooperation at airports to counter illegal immigration and human trafficking.
 She has, besides Aruba, previously worked in i.e. the Netherlands, Suriname and South Africa.

-Furthermore she also enjoyes public speaking engagements, writing articles and thought leadership on the topic of contactless travel and the use of a digital identity.
+Furthermore, she also enjoys public speaking engagements, writing articles and thought leadership on the topic of contactless travel and the use of a digital identity.